microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/microk8s/local_microk8s/_index.md

 ## Deploy a local Kubernetes Cluster using MicroK8s and connect it to Azure Arc

-The following README will guide you on how to use [MicroK8s](https://microk8s.io/) to run a Kubernetes cluster locally and connect it as an Azure Arc enabled Kubernetes cluster resource.
+The following README will guide you on how to use [MicroK8s](https://microk8s.io/) to run a Kubernetes cluster locally and connect it as an Azure Arc-enabled Kubernetes cluster resource.

 ## Prerequisites